-After nearly fifteen years hard work, graft and planning from our incredible volunteers and friends for whom NEMT wouldn’t exist, Henry Frederick Swan is proven testament to the determination to just get a good job done.
+After over fifteen years of planning and hard work from our volunteers and friends for whom NEMT is grateful, Henry Frederick Swan is proven testament to their determination get a good job done.

 At the start of North East Maritime Trust back in 2004/5 we needed a ‘project’, HFS fitted the bill.
-After transportation, two cranes, scaffolding poles as rollers and loads of sweat and yes blood too, it all started.
+After transportation, two cranes, scaffolding poles as rollers and loads of sweat and some blood, it all started.

 Did we know what we were taking on, well no but would we have changed anything? definitely not.